explorable-viz/esop2025/author-response/popl2025/response.md

 ## Reviewer D

-C1. _Claims of novelty_.
-Agreed, this needs clarification.
-While there is indeed prior work on (1) generating provenance/dependency graphs, (2) brushing and linking over such graphs, and (3) database-based queries over such graphs, we believe we are the first to:
+C1. _Novelty with respect to data provenance and query-based visualisation_.
+Reviewer D summarises the main claim of the paper as "a new approach that is able to express linked visualizations using provenance" and points to work in databases and visualisation community.
+We agree that we should add more context from these other communities.
+However, the key novelty here is a new approach to express linking using provenance in general-purpose languages, which are also key components of modern systems (alongside databases).

-- Consider the problem of linked selections between different inputs (data sources), rather than linking selections across outputs (visualisations); this is a key contribution of our approach.
-- Show how this new flavour of brushing and linking can be understood as formally dual to the traditional one.

-We will make sure to emphasise these as novel contributions of our approach with respect to (2).
-We claim no specific novelty with respect to (1) or (3), but will do a better job of contextualising our work with respect to these in the Introduction and in Related Work.
+Moreover we believe we are the first to consider the problem of linked selections between different inputs (data sources), rather than linking selections across outputs (visualisations); this is a key contribution of our approach.
+Show how this new flavour of brushing and linking can be understood as formally dual to the traditional one.
+We will make sure to emphasise these as novel contributions of our approach and will improve the contextualising of our work with respect to these in the Introduction and in Related Work.

 C2. _Relationship to Database Provenance._ While it is true that many systems involve databases, end-to-end provenance solutions for real-world systems will also need to handle visualisation and analytics code written